inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ### Are there goods AI can produce at a scale that changes the comparison?

 Plausibly, there are goods AI can produce _much faster_ and more efficiently than humans could ever hope to.
-We sort of went through this with furniture.
-It started as hand-crafted artisanal pieces that took weeks to months [TODO](example link), went to artisan workshops a-la the arts and crafts movement [TODO](link to William Morris stuff), then got industrialized, regularized and logisticsed down to a local minimum.
-If you're in North America today, getting a chair means paying IKEA or Amazon somewhere between $20 and $200 depending on the chair, then waiting for it to arrive the following morning.
-Are there other things this same process is still waiting to be applied to, which we would be very happy with in retrospect?
-[TODO](should I even keep this example in the section?)
+To the point that it gives a qualitative change in the way we as a species live our lives.
+Something that's viewed as rare and precious now, possibly even worthy of rationing, but that AI could help us turn into trivial goods that might be fully available everywhere.
+If yes, then plausibly it's worth taking some downsides/risks to accomplish those gains.

 # Vs. AI Maximalists/EAcc